advance100/doc_webpack/webpack-getting-started.md

   // ...
 ```

 > When using watch mode, webpack installs file watchers to all files, which were used in the compilation process.
-If any change is detected, it'll run the compiliation again.
+If any change is detected, it'll run the compilation again.
 When caching is enabled, webpack keeps each module in memory and will reuse it if it isn't changed.

 ## Development server